usdigitalresponse/univaf/README.md

 That will create a JS file and an HTML file in the `ui/dist/` directory.
 The HTML file is an example, while the JS file is a standalone UI.
 (The idea here is to keep it portable; a site could embed the UI by simple adding a `<script>` tag to a page.)

-#### UI Deployment
+## Deploying to Production

+### Deploying the Server & Loaders

+Our infrastructure deploys are managed via Terraform Cloud, and new Terraform plans are triggered by changing the configured API version.
+By convention, the API version is the git hash of the commit you want to deploy, and we have a simple deployment script `scripts/deploy_infra.sh` that manages everything for you.
+The workflow is as follows:

+1. Merge your latest pull request.
+2. On the `main` branch, run `scripts/deploy_infra.sh`, which will create a new commit.
+3. Push the commit it makes to `origin`.
+4. Locate the related Run on Terraform.io and Confirm it to initiate the deploy.

+### Deploying the UI

 The UI is currently deployed directly to GitHub Pages with an actions workflow, so you can view the demo at https://usdigitalresponse.github.io/appointment-availability-infra/.

-## Deploying to Production

-TODO

 ## Design